 A limited liability company (LLC) can be taxed as one of four entity types – sole proprietorship, partnership, C-corporation (C-corp), or S-corporation (S-corp).
 The entity type that’s right for LLC taxes, and the type of LLC tax return that needs to be filed, depends on the number of owners and any elections the owners make.

 LLC owners will need to need good records of the LLC’s income, expenses, and owner’s equity.
 LLCs should keep a full set of books, preferably using full-featured accounting software.
 We recommend QuickBooks because data from QuickBooks can be imported into tax preparation software, making the tax filing process more efficient.
-Click here for 50% off QuickBooks Online.
+If you don’t have it already, you can get up to 50% off QuickBooks Online.